 In the senior year, majors must complete a 200-level senior seminar, which may also fulfill one of the four categories above.

 No more than 9 hours of advanced writing (ENGS 117-120 and FTS 144 and 145) may count towards the major.

-No more than 9 hours of Film and Television Studies (FTS) at any level may count towards the major.
+Up to 9 hours of Film and Television Studies (FTS) at any level may count towards the major.

-No more than 3 hours of World Literature (WLIT) may count toward the major.
+Up to 3 hours of World Literature (WLIT) may count toward the major.